oxheadalpha/tezos-faucet/getTez/README.md

 You can then use the `getTez` function to interact with the Tezos faucet.
 The function takes an object as an argument, with the following properties:

 - `address`: The address to send Tez to.
+This can be a raw Tezos public key hash or a local address's alias.
 - `amount`: The amount of Tez to request.
 - `network`: The faucet's network name.
 Must match a network name with a faucet listed at https://teztnets.xyz.
 Ignored if `faucetUrl` is set.
 - `faucetUrl`: The custom faucet URL.
 Ignores `network`.